 Video: Hand Exercises for Stroke Patients with OTA Barbara

-Barbara is an occupational therapy assistant that has plenty of experience helping stroke survivors regain hand function.
+Barbara is an occupational therapy assistant with experience helping stroke survivors regain hand function.
+She worked with Flint Rehab to share helpful hand exercises that you can follow along to from home.

 Follow along to her video demonstrating various therapeutic hand exercises for stroke patients: